Arm sleeves have many benefits, such as protecting against sunburn and the cold and reducing arm fatigue, but they actually are called various things.

 First of all, do you know what it means to compress your arms?

-Compression socks that apply pressure below the knee are often used in everyday life to relieve swelling and reduce leg fatigue, but arm sleeves (arm covers/arm supports) with compression are mainly used only in sports scenes (because, unlike the feet, there are few opportunities to use the arms a lot in daily life).
+For example, compression socks that apply pressure below the knee are often used in everyday life to relieve swelling and reduce leg fatigue , but arm supports with compression are mainly used only in sports scenes (because, unlike the feet, there are few opportunities to use the arms a lot in daily life).

-As the name suggests, it provides strong support and moderate pressure on the entire arm, reducing unnecessary muscle movement .
+As the name suggests, it provides strong support and reduces unnecessary muscle movement by applying moderate pressure to the entire arm.
 This reduces the strain on the muscles and has the benefit of slowing down the decline in performance during times when fatigue is likely to occur .
 Some products are sold with clever stitching and fabric thickness that help support movement like taping.

 It is especially popular in sports such as marathons and soccer, where you use your arms for long periods of time, and darts, where your arms are of vital importance.

-Arm sleeves (arm covers/arm supports) offer many benefits even for people who don't need that much pressure.
+Arm sleeves (arm covers/arm supports) offer many benefits even for people who don't need that much compression.

-Many arm sleeves (arm covers/arm supports) are quick-drying and sweat- absorbent, absorbing sweat from your arms.
-By absorbing sweat, sweat does not run down , and for example, when playing sports that involve holding a ball or equipment, there is less risk of slipping.
+Many arm sleeves (arm covers/arm supports) are quick-drying and sweat- absorbent, absorbing sweat from the arms and releasing it further (i.e. keeping the skin dry).
+This means that sweat doesn't run down , and for example, when playing sports with a ball or equipment, you are less likely to slip.

-If it becomes too thick, you can simply take it off your arm , and if you're running, you can shift it and fasten it around your wrist so it doesn't become a burden.
+If it gets hot, you can simply take it off your arm , and if you're running, you can move it and fasten it around your wrist so it doesn't become a burden.

-Until now, the main benefit of UV protection has been in sports, but it can also be used in everyday life.
-Recently, many products with UV protection functions have been developed, and they are very useful when going out for a short trip, such as taking children to and from school or shopping, when the UV rays are strong.
+Until now, the main benefit of this UV protection was in sports, but it can also be used in everyday life.
+Recently, many arm sleeve products with UV protection have been developed, and they are very useful when going out for a short trip, such as taking children to and from school or shopping, when the UV rays are strong.

 Of course, not many people wear arm sleeves (arm covers/arm supports) when going out because they think it's fashionable, but there are fashionable arm sleeves (arm covers/arm supports) available, so it might be worth giving them a try.